Innovation Quarter: History and growth

 In early 2014, Inmar, Inc. moved into another renovated former R.J.
 Reynolds building in the Innovation Quarter.
-Inmar relocated 900 employees from other sites in Winston-Salem to its new, state-of-the-art headquarters.
-The company also announced a partnership with the Division of Public Health Sciences of Wake Forest School of Medicine in which Inmar's digital analytics will be used to help locate and enroll patients for clinical trials conducted by the school.
 The Division of Public Health Sciences in early 2015 completed a move into the Innovation Quarter, in a building called 525@Vine adjacent to Inmar's headquarters.
 The 525@Vine building, a five-story R.J.
-Reynolds factory built in 1926 and renovated in 2012-13, also houses the School of Medicine's Physician Assistant program, as well as Forsyth Technical Community College's Emerging Technologies Center, which trains more than 1,200 students annually.
+Reynolds factory built in 1926 and renovated in 2012-13, also houses the School of Medicine's Physician Assistant program, as well as Forsyth Technical Community College's Emerging Technologies Center.

 Also in 2014, work began on 1.6-acre Bailey Park at Fourth Street and Patterson Avenue.
-The park was intended to be a space for events such as concerts.

 In 2020, the Innovation Quarter announced that it was simplifying its name in order to better reflect the diversity of companies, people and institutions located in the innovation district.

 A master plan for the 28-acre Phase II, former site of the city bus station and a location once considered for a soccer stadium, was presented June 14, 2021.
 Unlike previous development, this area would not include renovated historic buildings, since there were none in the area.
 About 1 million square feet of clinical, laboratory and office space would be added to the 2.1 million square feet already developed.
 The plan called for as many as 450 residential units and 30,000 square feet of retail and restaurants.
 15 acres would become green space.
 Fogle Commons would be a space for entertainment and events.

 Most work on Phase II stopped after October 2022. $25 million in preliminary site work was finished early in 2025.
 A new master plan was presented November 13, 2025.
 At that time it was believed Phase II would take 10 years.
 The number of buildings as reduced from 10 to 8, but the plan included Falls Branch Plaza, and Linden Center, an existing building Innovation Quarter bought in July 2025.
 Green space would be 12 acres, down from 15.
 1.7 million square feet of mixed-use development was planned.

-Public-private collaboration

-With state and federal funding, and the cooperation of neighboring communities, Innovation Quarter's expansion plan includes private businesses, retail and residential units.
-Among the work is relocating Norfolk Southern Railroad lines, construction of a new rail bridge and burying Duke Energy transmission lines.
-More than $17 million from the City of Winston-Salem and Forsyth County has helped leverage $350 million in state, federal and private investment at Innovation Quarter.